Career Development Every Year

 Some students come to campus knowing exactly what they want to major in; most, however, do not.
 That’s where we come in!

-The Office of Career Development can help you determine the best major for your interests and goals, by guiding you through self-assessments and exploring what JSC has to offer and where that will take you.
+The Career & Internship Center can help you determine the best major for your interests and goals, by guiding you through self-assessments and exploring what JSC has to offer and where that will take you.
 And once you’ve discovered the major that works for you, our office will support you in your journey to find the career where you will shine!

 The content of your classes and the information you gain in your field of study are important, the transferable skills that you gain, develop and are able to identify will likely be the ones that seal the deal in your job search.